-Alec Baldwin On Career Highs And Lows And Playing A 'Larger-Than-Life' Trump
+Alec Baldwin On Career Highs And Lows And Playing A 'Larger Than Life' Trump

 On staying committed to his work as an actor

-I think that people who are actors very often they have kind of a phobia of being caught under-committed to their work. ...
-When I did Mission Impossible a couple of years ago with Tom Cruise and I said to Tom, "What motivates you?"
+I think that people who are actors very often ... have kind of a phobia of being caught undercommitted to their work. ...
+When I did Mission Impossible a couple of years ago with Tom Cruise ...
+I said to Tom, "What motivates you?"

 In some way Tom is mesmerizing to me, in terms of his career and his work ethic.
 I said, "What drives you now?
 You're so many years into this." ...
 He says, "I gotta give them their money's worth ... on both ends, the people who are writing me my check and the people who are buying tickets to the film.
 I've got to give on both ends." ...